Linkerin/starlight-to-pdf/README.md

 - `.totalPages` - total number of pages in the document.

 > Note that Puppeteer's template classes `.title` and `.url` are useless for the
-> tool, as the PDF file in generated on one web page and these values will be
+> tool, as the PDF file is generated on one web page and these values will be
 > the same on all document pages.
 However, you may still use them in your
 > template, if necessary.